faustlarsen/SillyFactory/README.md

 ## IMPORT DATABASE with MySQL Schema
 - Open your SQL management tool, and paste in the following Schema Create Statement in order to reproduce the database and its tables.

-CREATE DATABASE IF NOT EXISTS firstName_lastName;
-USE firstName_lastName;